junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean gives him a stern look, "You don't know that."
 He shifts the attention back to the beauty, its muscle strong and warm under his palm.
 "We might have met in our previous lives or something.
 Tell me she's not exactly like Baby to you?"

-Sam tilts his head, regarding the horse, tip of his lips twists.
+Sam tilts his head, regarding the horse, tip of his lips curls.
 "Hmm." he has to agree.

-The other tan brown horse with a white stripe on the nose decides to throw its temper at Sam for a few moments when he approaches, but eventually lets him tie the saddle on and pats on the back.
+The other tan brown horse with a white stripe on the nose decides to throw its temper at Sam for a few moments when he approaches, but eventually lets him tie the saddle and pats on the back.

 <br>